the-commons-project/jupyterhealth-exchange/README.md

 ### Use Case Example

 1. Sign up as a new user from the Web UI
-2. Create a new Organization (Your user is automatically added to the Organization with a Manager role)
+2. Create a new Organization (your user is automatically added to the Organization with a Manager role)
 3. Create a new Study for the Organization (View Organization > Studies+)
 4. Create a new Patient for the Organization using a different email than (1) (Patients > Add Patient)
 5. Add Data Sources and Scopes to the Study (View Study > Data Sources+, Scope Requests+)